vt-middleware/ldaptive/docs/guide/connections/pooling.md

 Pooling ldap connections provides a way to mitigate the overhead of creating LDAP connections.
 A connection pool is controlled by the following properties:

 Name | Default Value | Description
-minPoolSize | 3 | size the pool should be initialized to and pruned to maxPoolSize | 10 | maximum size the pool can grow to validateOnCheckIn | false | whether connections should be validated when returned to the pool
+blockWaitTime | PT1M | length of time to wait for a connection to be returned from the pool minPoolSize | 3 | size the pool should be initialized to and pruned to maxPoolSize | 10 | maximum size the pool can grow to validateOnCheckIn | false | whether connections should be validated when returned to the pool